huangfeng95/mc-veo-buildconf/README.md

 # MC-VEO-buildconf
-Build bootstrapping for the Event and Frame based Visual Odometry (MC-VEO)
+Build bootstrapping for the Motion Compensated Visual-Event Odometry (MC-VEO)